 The KaliYoga chain, already popular in France and Spain, has recently opened a branch in Puglia, Italy.
 Here, you can not only practice mindful yoga in the most relaxing of settings, you can also explore one of Italy’s most beautiful and rustic regions.

-Besides yoga sessions, there’s plenty to do at KaliYoga Puglia: biking or jogging on the country roads; lounging by the pool or Jacuzzi; participating in one of the guided walking or biking tours, or visiting one of the charming towns nearby.
-Most guests opted to visit ‘the White City’–Locorotondo–on our free day, and it was picture-book perfect, with winding medieval streets adorned with Baroque architecture and artisans selling everything from homemade cheese and fresh pressed olive oil to handcrafted lace.
+Besides yoga sessions, there’s plenty of healthy stuff to do at KaliYoga Puglia.
+Namely: biking or jogging on the country roads; lounging by the pool or Jacuzzi; participating in one of the guided walking or biking tours, or visiting one of the charming towns nearby.
+Most guests opted to visit ‘the White City’–Locorotondo–on our free day.
+This little town was picture-book perfect, with winding medieval streets adorned with Baroque architecture and artisans selling everything from homemade cheese and fresh pressed olive oil to handcrafted lace.

-Food at the retreat was varied and delicious.
+Food at Kaliyoga Italy was varied and delicious.
 Each morning began with a smorgasbord of muesli moistened with homemade yogurts and fresh fruit, all washed down with pressed juices.
 Hearty and healthy salads were served for lunch, and dinner was a more formal, three course affair.

 Cheese, fish, bread and even wine were on the menu, and coffee is provided in each room–this is a yoga retreat, not a health farm, so don’t expect to come here and lose weight.
 That being said, you will probably feel you’ve detoxed somewhat after all the healthy eating, and those who decided to go a bit crazy with the booze and meat in town on our free day invariably expressed their regrets the next day.

 By the end of the week, limbs had been stretched and toned, friendships had been made, diets had been changed and vows had been made to carry over the healthy habits and sweet serenity we’d all accumulated during our stay.